mtortonesi/sisfc/README.md

 ## References

-This simulator (more precisely an earlier version of it) was used in the following research papers:
+The SISFC simulator was used in the following research papers:

 1. L. Foschini, M. Tortonesi, "Adaptive and Business-driven Service Placement in Federated Cloud Computing Environments", in Proceedings of the 8th